-A child in Idaho is recovering after being struck with the plague, leaving many wondering how the plague exists in the 21st century.
+A child in Idaho contracted the plague last year, leaving many wondering how the plague exists in the 21st century.

 The disease dates back to the Middle Ages, when it killed millions in a Europe, before the age of antibiotics.
 At the time, they did not realize the plague was carried by the fleas who lived on rats.